aikoven/slice2ts/README.md

       --ice-imports         If true, Ice modules are imported from particular files instead of "ice".
       -i, --ignore <type>   Don't generate typings for these types.
       --index               If true, generates index file for each top-level slice module.
+      --no-nullable-values  If true, don't generate `| null` for fields and parameters whose type is Value.
       -h, --help            output usage information

 ## API